DaveBackus/Data_Bootcamp_Book/py-fun2.md

 * The official [Python Tutorial](https://docs.python.org/3.4/tutorial/controlflow.html) has a nice introduction to "control flow language" that includes comparisons, conditional statements, and loops.
 * [CodingBat](http://codingbat.com/python) has a great collection of exercises.
 Significantly more demanding than ours.
 Runs online.
 * Udacity has a free [Introduction to Computer Science](https://www.udacity.com/courses/cs101) course that covers Python from a more technical perspective.
 Recommended for people who want to understand the structure and logic of the language.
+* This is way [more about comprehensions](https://gist.github.com/bearfrieze/a746c6f12d8bada03589) than you ever wanted to know, but it's so beautifully done you might want to take a look.

 One last one, but only if you're curious about floating point numbers.
 Ok, that's approximately no one.
 Try this anyway and think about what's going on: